Charles Sykes/Bravo/NBCU Photo Bank via Getty Images

 As we've seen on all of The Real Housewives franchises, be it Atlanta, Beverly Hills, New Jersey or Orange County and beyond, gates and tall hedges can't keep loss, trouble and tragedy out of the families' lives.
 And perhaps the fact that we've seen so much of what goes on behind closed doors is an indicator of just how right some of these women were for the job, their willingness to share their problems and live out their bad days on camera qualifying as a certain kind of bravery, however brazen it may seem at times.

-But though these families might have thought they knew what they were getting into, how much of the children's lives should we be seeing?
+But though these families might have thought they knew what they were getting into, the question remains—for all shows, let alone the Housewives—how much of the children's lives should we be seeing?
 It's one thing when the "kids" are adults, but even then there can still be a huge gap between being 18 and being emotionally equipped for a certain lifestyle.

 One child's troubles can devastate an entire family, and addiction is a disease that can require treatment throughout a person's entire life.
 Surely Josh's predisposition was there long before his mom signed the family up for a reality show.